Places

 Seoul & Surrounds

-- Launch in Seoul for 2–3 nights; meet innovation leaders, and explore palaces and markets.
+- Start in Seoul for 2–3 nights to meet innovation leaders and explore palaces, markets, and neighborhoods.

 - Visit Namsan Tower, Itaewon Global Village, and Cheonggyecheon Stream for reflection walks and cultural immersion.